 - The physiotherapist will help you to gradually start to stand up and

-- You may need to wear a brace to protect your spine for 3 to 6 months after the
+- You may need to wear a brace to protect your spine for 3 to 6 months after the operation

 - Patients are usually able to go home 6 to 9 days after surgery.
 Staff will make sure that you can manage stairs before going home.

 - It is best to travel home by car with the seat reclined.
 It is a good idea to have a pillow to help cushion your back when you go over bumps.
-Ask the driver to go slowly and A follow-up appointment will be arranged for about 8 weeks after the operation.
+Ask the driver to go slowly.
+A follow-up appointment will be arranged for about 8 weeks after the operation.

 - You should try to be as mobile as possible but it is important to follow your specialist’s recommendations.

 - When lying down or reclining either in bed or on a settee your back should be comfortable.
-If it is not then change your You will need a firm and comfortable bed, chair, or sofa.
+If it is not then change your position.
+You will need a firm and comfortable bed, chair, or sofa.

 - Some people find sitting easier than others do.
 Your back will tell you whether sitting is good or bad.
 Most people find that sitting for 5 or 10 minutes for meals or other activities is okay.
 If it is uncomfortable then you should recline slightly to eat your meals.

-- You can continue with gentle back ex You will have been taught to do these in hospital.
+- You can continue with gentle back exercises.
+You will have been taught to do these in hospital.
 You might also have been taught straight-leg exercises.
 Try to regularly change your posture and position every 30 minutes.

 - Don’t try to take a bath, and shower only if you have a non-slip mat.
 You will need someone to help you for the first few days.

-- Get up late and go to bed Try to relax, and avoid putting your back under strain during the first 8 weeks.
+- Get up late and go to bed early.
+Try to relax, and avoid putting your back under strain during the first 8 weeks.

 - Always wear warm light clothing to keep your back warm and try to get dressed every day.